Appeals – Transfer to Secondary School - Year 7 September 2019

 1. Reaching the WCGS pass mark from the Selective Eligibility Test previously held, and

-2. Listing WCGS on your Common Application Form (CAF)
+2. Listing Wallington County Grammar School (WCGS) on your Common Application Form (CAF)

-If your son was unsuccessful in reaching the Selective Eligibility Test pass mark for our School but you wish to appeal, then you must list WCGS as a preference on your CAF.
+If your son was unsuccessful in reaching the Selective Eligibility Test pass mark for our School but you wish to appeal, then you must have listed WCGS as a preference on your CAF in order to invoke your right of appeal.
 For further information, please read the SET FAQs on this website.

-- Please contact the school in writing to request an Appeals Pack.
-This Appeals Pack will consist of; a covering letter, an Appeals Information sheet for your information and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
-We ask that this is returned to the School by the date specified on the covering letter and marked for the attention of the Clerk to the Appeals Panel.
+- Please contact the Admissions Officer at Wallington County Grammar School in writing (via a letter or email to email@example.com) if you wish to appeal.
+Please ensure you provide your son's full name and date of birth and your hone address.
+The Admissions Officer will then post you an appeals pack to your home address.
+This Appeals Pack will consist of a covering letter, an Appeals Information sheet for your information and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
+We ask that this form and supporting documentation is returned to the School by midday on Friday 29th March 2019 (20 school days from National Offer Day) to allow all Transfer to Secondary Appeals to be heard on the same day in May/June 2019.

 - Please ensure that your supporting documentation is relevant to the grounds on which you are appealing.
-Please do not provide supporting documentation such as sporting achievement certificates, or good conduct certificates or previous test papers your son has completed - as these cannot be used in support of your Appeal Hearing and are not relevant to the School's Admissions Criteria & Arrangements document.
+Please do not provide supporting documentation such as sporting achievement certificates, or good conduct certificates - as these cannot be used in support of your Appeal Hearing and are not relevant to the School's Admissions Criteria & Arrangements document (which is available to read on this website).

-- When will my appeal be heard? – The initial round of appeals (for Transfer to Secondary School) for parents/carers who lodged their appeal by 20 days after National Offer Day, will have their Appeal Hearing heard by no later than Tuesday 18th June 2019 (which is 40 schools days after 29th March 2019).
+- When will my appeal be heard? – The initial round of appeals (for Transfer to Secondary School) for parents/carers who lodged their appeal by 29th March 2019 will have their Appeal Hearing heard by no later than Tuesday 18th June 2019 (which is 40 schools days after 29th March 2019).

 - Notification of the decision – This will be within 5 school days of the appeals hearing wherever possible and you will be informed of the outcome of your appeal by the Clerk to the Appeals Panel (who is independent from the School).